Achieving Network Redundancy with an Active/Active AWS Direct Connect Connection

 If you’re using the above dual circuits within your network, to achieve full end-to-end redundancy of a given link, we recommend configuring connectivity from a pair of physical Megaport interfaces across two different data centres – and terminating to two separate physical routers that are configured independently.
 With a Virtual Cross Connect (VXC), you can directly and privately connect each Port to two separate AWS Direct Connect locations.
 This configuration offers you maximum resilience to failure.
 By default, our VXCs are already path diverse.
 This means that, if there’s some unforeseen impact to the primary network path, your traffic will continue to flow.

-The default AWS configuration for redundant Direct Connect connections is ‘Active/Active’.
+Active/Active AWS Direct Connect Configuration The default AWS configuration for redundant Direct Connect connections is ‘Active/Active’.
 BGP multipath is used for load-balancing to multiple Virtual Interfaces (VIF) within the same AWS regional location – traffic load-share between interfaces is based on flow.
 BGP multipath enables your router to have multiple internal and external BGP paths in their forwarding table, and to automatically load balance across them.

 Within AWS, every time the same CIDR prefix is seen advertised via several identical paths in the same location, Equal Cost Multi-Path (ECMP) is performed, and individual traffic flows are, in turn, hashed to one particular connection/VIF.

 If you want to have influence over the way traffic flows from AWS to your network, you can use AS_PATH prepending or announce more specific (longer) prefixes.
-Local Preference and similar options can be used for influencing the traffic flow from your on-premise network to AWS.
+Local Preference and similar options can be used for influencing the traffic flow from your on-premises network to AWS.

 AS_PATH is a BGP attribute you can use to make a specific route less ‘attractive’ by adding your ASN (on a Private VIF, you aren’t required to use a Public ASN for AS_PATH prepending) multiple times to the path.
 AWS will always prefer the shortest path.